paulprzybylowski/gym-jitsu/README.md

 ## General Information

-- General info about project
+### Why did you initially build this project?

-- purpose of project
+> I initially built this project in completion of [The Web Developer Bootcamp 2022](https://www.udemy.com/course/the-web-developer-bootcamp/).
+Then I further modified the project and applied it to a particular industry that I'm interested in.

-- What was your motivation?
+### What problem does this project solve?

-- Why did you build this project?
+> It can be difficult for people to find excellent Jiu-Jitsu gyms.
+This app helps people to find Jiu-Jitsu gyms that other users have rated and reviewed as well as add additional gyms to grow this athletic sports community.

-- What problem does it solve?
+### What did you learn?

-- What did you learn?
+> While building this project, I learned how to create an Express.js web app with a MongoDB back-end.
+Additionally, I gained experience using the MapBox and Cloudinary APIs.
+I reviewed deployment to Heroku and gained technical writing experience with this README.

-- What makes your project stand out?
+### What makes your project stand out?

-- What features does it have?
+> This project stands out due to its elegant functionality and UI.

-- Challenges
+### Were there any particular challenges in this project?

-- Scope of functionalities
+> This project was challenging all around, but well worth the time and effort!

 ## Technologies: